BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 When you will try to open the wallet for the first time, you will receive a security warning stating that Beam Wallet was created by an unrecognized developer.
 Please follow the steps below to launch the wallet.

-1. Open 'System Preferences'
+Open 'System Preferences'

 .. figure:: images/desktop/02_installing/03.png
    :alt: Mac Security

-2. Locate and click on the 'Security & Privacy' settings
+Locate and click 'Security & Privacy' settings

 .. figure:: images/desktop/02_installing/04.png
    :alt: Mac Security

-3. Click on the lock icon in the bottom left corner of the dialog
+Click the lock icon in the bottom left corner of the dialog

 .. figure:: images/desktop/02_installing/05.png
    :alt: Mac Security

-4. Change the 'Allow apps downloaded from' setting from 'App Store' to 'App Store and identified developers'
+Change the 'Allow apps downloaded from' setting from 'App Store' to 'App Store and identified developers'

 .. figure:: images/desktop/02_installing/06.png
    :alt: Mac Security

-5. Launch the Beam Wallet from the Applicatins folder.
-When notification appears, click 'open'
+Launch the Beam Wallet from the Applicatins folder.
+When notification appears, click 'Open'

 .. figure:: images/desktop/02_installing/07.png
    :alt: Mac Security